GaloisInc/VERSE-OpenSUT/README.md

 ## Components

 Second, we describe each component of the OpenSUT.
+Note that eventually we move the description of each component to [components](./components/) folder and/or the architecture model.

 ### Autopilot